digitaleinitiativen/courses/README.md

  - Price:

 #### 19 HTTP Caching for Webengineers **Thomas Schedler**
- - Format:
+ - Format: 2 x 3 hours
- - Content:
+ - Content: HTTP Caching with Varnish - from the basics to the advanced topics like ESI, tagging and context based caching.
- - Participants:
+ - Participants: Up to 10.
+Webdeveloper / DevOps
- - Preparations:
+ - Preparations: You need a Laptop
- - Price:
+ - Price: free

 #### 18 Battle Robots for Beginners **Johannes Moser**
  - Format: